franciscofpereira/ProjetoLP/README.md

 # Uni-Classrooms-Database

-* Refer to `enunciado.pdf` for the details of the project.
+* Refer to `enunciado_projetoLP.pdf` for the details of the project.